 Why OSS

 Cloud Object Lock is software pretending to be a wall.
 A physical air gap is the wall.
-When ransomware protection matters, the gold copy belongs offline at Layer 1.
+This is the Firevault buyer's guide to Layer 1 offline storage as the gold copy of last resort.

 R2